Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Optoma HD143X is a 1080p Full HD home theater projector that has most of the features that you’d want for home use.
-The DLP projector also provides an immersive experience when gaming or watching movies thanks to its support for 3D viewing.
-The Optoma HD143X is a 1080p Full HD home theater projector that has most of the features that you’d want for home use.
-The DLP projector also provides an immersive experience when gaming or watching movies thanks to its support for 3D viewing.
+The Optoma HD143X is a 1080p Full HD home theater projector with most of the features you’d want for home use.
+The DLP projector also provides an immersive experience when gaming or watching movies, thanks to its support for 3D viewing.
+The Optoma HD143X is a 1080p Full HD home theater projector with most of the features you’d want for home use.
+The DLP projector also provides an immersive experience when gaming or watching movies, thanks to its support for 3D viewing.
 For an even more immersive sound experience, take a look at our Yahama YSP-1400 soundbar review.

-The Optoma HD143X has impressive features that are sure to make you think about you taking it home.
-It has a dynamic contrast ratio of 23000:1 that enhances the dark areas of an image, though it is dwarfed by that of the Optoma HD29 Darbee that stands at 30000:1.
-It also features a HD resolution of 1920 x 1080p, and a short input lag of 32 milliseconds that keeps things snappy when you’re playing games.
+The Optoma HD143X has impressive features that will make you think about taking it home.
+It has a dynamic contrast ratio of 23000:1 that enhances the dark areas of an image, though it is dwarfed by that of the Optoma HD29 Darbee, which stands at 30000:1.
+It also features an HD resolution of 1920 x 1080p, and a short input lag of 32 milliseconds that keeps things snappy when you’re playing games.
 The projector delivers excellent image quality regardless of whether you’re viewing in 3D or 2D, and in regards to sound quality, the HD143X comes with a 10-watt mono speaker that can get reasonably loud.
-If the volume still doesn’t happen to be enough, you can always hook up your surround sound system.
+If the volume isn’t enough, you can always hook up your surround sound system.

 In terms of design, the home theater is not very different from the design of other home theater projectors.
-Unlike the colorful BenQ TK800 4K UHD projector, It only comes in the black, and measures 4.2 by 12.5 by 9.7 inches.
-Setting it up is also fairly easy thanks to its manual focus & zoom, and its IR remote control which adds to its convenience of use.
+Unlike the colorful BenQ TK800 4K UHD projector, it only comes in black, and measures 4.2 by 12.5 by 9.7 inches.
+Setting it up is also fairly easy thanks to its manual focus and zoom, and its IR remote control, which adds to its convenience of use.
 The projector also has a keystone correction of up to 40 degrees, though using this isn’t the best option as it might distort the image quality.

 The Optoma HD143X comes with various shooting modes depending on how well you want to preserve its lamp life.
-It clocks 12,000 hours in Dynamic mode, 10,000 hours in Eco mode and 3,500 hours in bright mode.
-The projector also has great out-of-the box picture quality, meaning you won’t need to spend a lot of time tweaking the settings.
-Its 3000 lumens of brightness also compares well to competitors such as the BenQ HT2150ST that boasts of only 2200 lumens, and for big screen fans, the HD143X is capable of up to 215 to 290 inches measured diagonally.
-This is still quite big even for home entertainment.
+It clocks 12,000 hours in Dynamic mode, 10,000 hours in Eco mode, and 3,500 hours in bright mode.
+The projector also has great out-of-the-box picture quality, meaning you won’t need to spend a lot of time tweaking the settings.
+Its 3000 lumens of brightness also compares well to competitors such as the BenQ HT2150ST, which boasts only 2200 lumens, and for big-screen fans, the HD143X is capable of up to 215 to 290 inches measured diagonally.
+This is still quite big, even for home entertainment.

-The Optoma HD143X is a great projector for home use thanks to its high contrast, low input lag, light weight of 5.5 pounds and its affordable price tag.
-We would recommend it to anyone who’s just looking to ramp up their home entertainment hub without necessarily leaving a hole in their wallet.
+The Optoma HD143X is a great projector for home use thanks to its high contrast, low input lag, lightweight of 5.5 pounds, and affordable price tag.
+We recommend it to anyone looking to ramp up their home entertainment hub without necessarily leaving a hole in their wallet.

 Also why not check out: